Monitoring system health

 5. Health check

-Dundas BI can automatically check for any potential issues with your Dundas BI instance and provide you with details or an option to fix the issue.
+Your application instance can automatically check itself for potential issues, and provide you with details and the option to fix issues automatically.